jaredwray/hookified/README.md

 ## Features
 - Emit Events via [Emittery](https://npmjs.com/package/emittery)
-- Middleware Hooks with data passing
+- Async Middleware Hooks for Your Methods
 - ESM and Nodejs 20+
 - Maintained on a regular basis!